 - Renaissance Man: Outside of animation; Butch is also a painter, cartoonist, vlogger, podcast host, web personality, live action actor, stand-up comedian, occasional composer, script editor, comic book author, philanthropist, creator of the kid friendly app "The Noog Network", and is currently planning to develop a family streaming network called Oaxis Entertainment.
 It's enough to make people like Fred Seibert wonder if the man even sleeps at night.

-- Sliding Scale of Idealism vs. Cynicism: Mostly on the idealistic end of the scale.
+- Sliding Scale of Idealism vs. Cynicism: Mostly on the idealistic end of the scale, with a generous helping of Black Comedy.

 - Something Completely Different: His upcoming cartoon that he is doing for his own network, Elf Detective, is a much more serious, anime-inspired cartoon.